Jaygeepd/tripscribe/README.md

 }
 ```

-`GET /journeys/{journeyId}/accounts` Return a list of accounts tied to the given journey
+`GET /trips/{tripId}/accounts` Return a list of accounts tied to the given trip

 Response